Skip to content

 Fold plastic free garbage bags from newspaper

-Why fold plastic-free bin liners?
+Why fold plastic-free garbage bags?

 1) First unfold two layers of newspaper.